jeidonsea/cuo/README.md

 which make
 ```

 On Ubuntu and Debian these are available in the meta-package build-essential.
-On other distributions, you may need to install the GNU C++ compiler separately.
+On other distributions, you may need to install the GNU C++ compiler separately. (not applicable to MacOS)

 ```sh
 sudo apt install build-essential